Replacing plastic with plant pulp for sustainable packaging attracts a billionaire backer – TechCrunch

 “We went for coffee because it’s the hardest,” said Appleford.

 It’s also a huge market, according to the company.
-Varden estimates that there are over 20 billion coffee pods consumed every year.
+Varden estimates there are more than 20 billion coffee pods consumed every year.

 With the new money, Varden will begin manufacturing at scale to meet initial demand from pilot customers and is hoping to expand its product line to include medical blister packs in addition to the coffee pods.